seanepping/shell-lock/docs/INSTALLATION.md

 2. **Backup Existing Configs**: Always backup your existing configurations before installation
 3. **Test in Safe Environment**: Test Shell-Lock in a non-production environment first
 4. **Understand Changes**: Make sure you understand what each security control does

+## Important Disclaimers

+**Testing and Compatibility:**

+- **Limited Testing**: This software has been tested only on WSL2 and Ubuntu environments
+- **No Guarantees**: We make no claims about safety, security, or functionality on other systems
+- **User Responsibility**: You must test thoroughly in your environment before deployment
+- **Community Feedback**: We welcome testing reports for other platforms but cannot guarantee compatibility

+**Security Limitations:**

+- **No Security Guarantees**: This toolkit provides features but cannot guarantee protection against all threats
+- **Configuration Required**: Proper security requires understanding and configuring each feature appropriately
+- **Regular Updates**: Security is an ongoing process requiring regular updates and monitoring

 ## Next Steps